 Interest Rate Risk: The price of most fixed income securities moves in the opposite direction of the change in interest rates.
 For example, as interest rates rise, the prices of fixed income securities fall.
 If the Firm holds a fixed income security to maturity, the change in its price before maturity can have little impact on the Firm portfolios' performance.
 However, if the Firm determines to sell the fixed income security before the maturity date, an increase in interest rates could result in a loss.
+Capitalization rates also are correlated to changes in interest rates.

-Company Risk: When investing in stock positions, there is always a certain level of company or industry specific risk that is inherent in each investment.
+Company Risk: When investing in operating companies or assets, there is always a certain level of company or industry specific risk that is inherent in each investment.
 This is also referred to as unsystematic risk and can be reduced through appropriate diversification.
 There is the risk that the company will perform poorly or have its value reduced based on factors specific to the company or its industry.
 For example, if a company's employees go on strike or the company receives unfavorable media attention for its actions, the value of the company can or will be reduced.

 Liquidity Risk: Certain assets can or will not be readily converted into cash or can have a very limited market in which they trade.
 You can experience the risk that your investment or assets within your investment can or will not be able to be liquidated quickly, thus, extending the period of time by which you can or will receive the proceeds from your investment.
 Liquidity risk can also result in unfavorable pricing when exiting (i.e., not being able to quickly get out of an investment before the price drops significantly) a particular investment and therefore, can have a negative impact on investment returns.
+DCA's client portfolios typically contain a significant amount of liquidity risk.
+Clients are advised to maintain desired levels of liquidity through other sources.